 Madison Community Montessori School opened its current location in the fall of 2012.
 We now call this beautiful, nearly 22,000 square foot, state-of-the-art Montessori facility our forever home, where over 150 students from 15 months to 14 years of age eagerly arrive each day to quench their thirst for knowledge.
-2019 marks our 47th year of providing Madison area children a rich Montessori experience and exceptional education.
+In fall of 2022, MCMS will celebrate its 50th year of providing Madison area children a rich Montessori experience and exceptional education.

 1972: Carol Alver opens Madison Central Montessori with two Children’s House classrooms.
 MCM rents space in St. Andrew’s School on Regent Street and then in St. James School on Milton Street.